firatkaya1/dictionary/README.md

 You can obtain the values you want to search on the tables with the ready queries below.

-For example, let's we assume we wants to translate turkish meaning of "hello" word.
+For example, suppose you want to translate the Turkish meaning of the word "hello".
 ```sql
 SELECT translate.id as id,english.word as word_en,turkish.word as word_tr,type.name as type,category.name as category
 FROM translate